Kingston to Montreal and Return

 - Day Four

 0700 Depart Coteau Landing bound for Lachine Quebec Pass through Beauharnois Locks (2) - Upper & Lower into Lake St. Louis.
-1200 Witness the continuing approach to Montreal while you dine in our stately Grand Saloon 1400 Debark at Lachine for a trip to Montreal's Botanical Gardens 1430 Guided tour of Montreal's Botanical Gardens and Insectarium 1630` Return to the Canadian Empress to relax before dinner 1830 Take in the sights and sounds of Quebecois culture in Parc St. Louis Evening Fun-loving entertainment
+1200 Witness the continuing approach to Montreal while you dine in our stately Grand Saloon 1400 Debark at Lachine for a trip to Montreal's Botanical Gardens 1430 Guided tour of the Botanical Gardens at Montreal's Space for Life 1630` Return to the Canadian Empress to relax before dinner 1830 Take in the sights and sounds of Quebecois culture in Parc St. Louis Evening Fun-loving entertainment

 - Day Five